rails/rails/guides/source/active_record_migrations.md

 The polymorphic option will create two columns on the taggings table which can be used for polymorphic associations: `taggable_type` and `taggable_id`.

-A foreign key can be created with the the `foreign_key` option.
+A foreign key can be created with the `foreign_key` option.

 ```ruby
 add_reference :users, :role, foreign_key: true